cupy/cupy/docs/source/user_guide/basic.rst

 ----------------------------------

 CuPy's compatibility with NumPy makes it possible to write device agnostic code.
-For this purpose, CuPy implements the :func:`cupy.get_array_module` function, that returns a reference to :mod:`cupy` if any of its arguments resides on a GPU and :mod:`numpy` otherwise.
+For this purpose, CuPy implements the :func:`cupy.get_array_module` function that returns a reference to :mod:`cupy` if any of its arguments resides on a GPU and :mod:`numpy` otherwise.
 Here is an example of a device agnostic function that computes ``log1p``: